Laying Flag Paving Slabs

 Simply Paving offer a jointing compound suitable for use with natural stone flags.
 For a stress-free process of laying flag paving slabs, just get in touch.

-Manufactured Paving – is it different from natural stone?
+Concrete Paving – is it different from natural stone?

 It's similar for the most part, but there are a few differences you need to know.

-- For manufactured paving, the preparation of the site should be carried out using the same methods as when laying natural stone.
+- For concrete paving, the preparation of the site should be carried out using the same methods as when laying natural stone.
 As they're manmade, thickness won't generally vary for these paving slabs, and the underside will be more consistent.

 - You can use the same mortar bed composition.
 However, for light use patios, a screed bed of a sharp sand and cement mix (a ratio of 6:1 is more than adequate) is a simpler alternative.